-- All eligible activities were completed and met a national objective: - All grant funds were expended in full or all remaining funds are planned to be returned to HUD; - All reporting requirements were completed and submitted (except for the final report that is submitted during the closeout process, if applicable); - Any special conditions of the grant were met; and - All audit and monitoring issues affecting the grant were resolved.
+- All individual activities were completed, met a national objective, and closed out in DRGR: - All contracts have completed closeout; - All grant funds were expended in full or all remaining funds are planned to be returned to HUD; - All reporting requirements were completed and submitted (except for the final report that is submitted during the closeout process, if applicable); - Any special conditions of the grant were met; and - All audit and monitoring issues affecting the grant were resolved.

-4.8.1.
 Closeout of an Individual Activity

-Individual elements of the CDBG-DR grant may be closed out as a course of program completion.
+Individual elements of the CDBG-DR grant may be closed out as a course of grant closeout.
 Closeout of individual activities are coordinated between HCD and the Subrecipients.
 Upon completion of the activity, DRGR must be updated with the project status.

-As individual activities of the grant are closed, HCD reviews and updates the following in DRGR:
+As individual activities of the grant are preparing to closeout, HCD reviews and updates the following in DRGR:

-- The total amount of funds drawn down for the activity
+The total amount of funds drawn down for the activity

+- A final check for DOB

-- The activity type
+- · The activity type

 - The national objective

 - The grant activity accomplishments